Minetown/MobHeads/README.md

 ## (Re-)generating the head overview

+The scripts for this project are written in python and the required dependencies can be found in [requirements.txt](requirements.txt).
-To regenerate the head overview, you need to execute the following commands:
+To regenerate the head overview, you need to execute the following command:

 ```
-pip install MinePI
 python3 scripts/generate_head_overview.py
 ```